Adaptive Split-Fusion Transformer: Experiments

 \subsection{Comparison with the state-of-the-art}

 We further compare the ASF-former-S and ASF-former-B with SOTAs of pure CNN, transformer, and CNN-transformer hybrid.
 We separately present models into \textit{Small} and \textit{Big} parts, considering their computation scales (Params/MACs).
+We only analyzed the results of ASF-former below for brevity.
+However, it has to be mentioned that ASF-former$_p$ performs comparably with or even better than ASF-former and further expands the advantages of our design, as shown in Table~\ref{table:sota}.

 \textbf{Compared with CNN SOTAs}, our ASF-former outperforms the strong ConvNeXt regime in terms of accuracy with fewer parameters and comparable computations.
 For example, the {ASF-former-S} is better than the ConvNeXt-T ({82.7}\% \textit{vs} 82.1\%) in accuracy, with much fewer parameters ({19.3}M \textit{vs} 29.0M) and slightly more computations ({5.5}G \textit{vs} 4.5G).
 And, the {ASF-former-B} surpasses the ConvNeXt-B ({83.9}\% \textit{vs} 83.8\%) with much less parameters ({56.7}M \textit{vs} 89.0M) and MACs ({12.9}G \textit{vs} 15.4G).